thrackle-io/rules-engine/docs/userGuides/deployment/README.md

 # Deployment Guide

 This is a step-by-step guide to protocol and protocol supported application deployments.
-This guide is broken down into modules to make it easier to follow and is listed in the proper deployment order:
+This guide is broken down into modules to make it easier to follow and is listed in the proper deployment order.
+Please review overall [documentation](../README.md) and deployment information prior to running individual deployment scripts.

 1. Deploy the protocol if it doesn't exist yet.
 Go to [Deploy Protocol](DEPLOY-PROTOCOL.md).
 2. Then, deploy your Application Manager.
 Go to [Deploy Appmanager](DEPLOY-APPMANAGER.md).